chef/automate/.github/ISSUE_TEMPLATE/ui_story.md

 - Ensure Build and Integration Pipelines are Green.
 - PR has 2 approvers.
 - All Code Review Comments are Resolved.
+- Screen shot of the feature developed is provided in the issue.
+- Ensure compatibility with all supporting browser.
+- Demo the feature to UX.
+- Link to the UX wireframe/Requirement Document.